z3z1ma/alto/README.md

     - **Meltano**: >100
     - **Alto**: 7

-- Because of its dependency footprint, it can be installed in very tiny Docker containers and wheels are cross platform compatible.
-It also installs extremely quickly.
+- Because of its dependency footprint, it can be installed in very tiny Docker containers and wheels are cross platform compatible, naturally.
+It installs extremely quickly.

 - We use `PEX` (PythonEXecutable) for all plugins instead of loose venvs making plugins single files that are straightforward to cache.

 - We use a (simple) caching algorithm that makes the plugins re-usable across machines when combined with a remote filesystem and re-usable on the same system in general.
 This means, most of the time, you will build a PEX artifact once and **never** build it again.
 This makes an already lightweight `alto` even more portable.
+The benefits are applicable for your whole team.

 - Docker containers do not require you to "install" the plugins during the build process since the plugins are instantly pulled from a remote cache.
 This can **significantly** reduce image size if you are working with enough plugins.